cosior/TV-HGG/README.md

 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\angularTrajectories
 ```
-The above code snippet will generate a new folder under *.\DATA\USAir\angularTrajectories* populated with node files that contain the corresponding angular trajectory of each node in the USAir network
+The above code snippet will generate a new folder under *.\DATA\USAir\angularTrajectories* populated with node files that contain the corresponding angular trajectory of each node in the USAir network.

 To generate the radial trajectories use the following code snippet:
 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\radialTrajectories --radial
 ```
-Finally to generate the expected degree trajectories use the following code snippet:
+Finally, to generate the expected degree trajectories use the following code snippet:
 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\kappaTrajectories --kappa
 ```